 To help combat this, some enterprises lock down users’ devices so they can’t access the internet, install software, print documents remotely, and more.
 However, this makes employees, and thus the business, much less productive.
 It’s also incredibly frustrating to people just trying to do their jobs.
 As a result, users sometimes try to bypass those restrictions without understanding the implications.

-Want to learn more about system hardening and isolating endpoint risk in 2021?
-Sign up for our webinar How to isolate risky or untrusted activities on user endpoints.
+Want to learn more about system hardening and isolating endpoint risk when users are out of the office??
+Watch our webinar How to isolate risky or untrusted activities on user endpoints.

 OS isolation technology gives you the benefits of an extremely hardened endpoint without interrupting user productivity.
 It works by splitting each end-user device into multiple local virtual machines, each with its own operating system.
 Everything an end-user does happens in prescribed operating systems, which run side-by-side with complete separation.